DevOpsWithAlii/DevOpsWithAlimasiuzama/cm2bp8zed000c09l5gjdb7vf4.md

 Git is basically a tool that helps you manage your code, keeping track of every change you make, like a save button that logs every version of your project.
 It allows you to go back to a previous version of your code whenever you need to, which is super useful if something breaks.
 This is called **version control**.

 It’s also great for working with others—Git lets multiple people work on the same project at the same time, and it helps merge everyone’s changes together without messing things up.
-In DevOps, where you’re working with code and configurations constantly, Git ensures you don’t lose track of what’s happening and who made which changes.
+In DevOps, where you’re working with code and configurations constantly, Git ensures you don’t lose track of what’s happening and who made which changes..

 ### What’s the Difference Between the "Main" and "Master" Branch?